Rooty Hill - Minchinbury

 Employment conditions in Rooty Hill - Minchinbury remain below the national average according to AreaSearch analysis

-The area had employment growth of 4.7% over the past year, compared to Greater Sydney's 2.1%.
 The dominant employment sectors among residents include health care & social assistance, retail trade, and transport, postal & warehousing.
-Transport, postal & warehousing has particularly high concentration with levels at 1.9 times the regional average.
-Professional & technical services are under-represented, making up only 5.5% of Rooty Hill - Minchinbury's workforce compared to Greater Sydney's 11.5%.
+The area demonstrates a particularly notable concentration in transport, postal & warehousing, with employment levels at 1.9 times the regional average.
+Conversely, professional & technical services are under-represented, with only 5.5% of Rooty Hill - Minchinbury's workforce compared to 11.5% in Greater Sydney.
+While local employment opportunities exist, many residents appear to commute elsewhere for work, based on the ratio of the Census working population to the local population.

 Frequently Asked Questions - Employment